-- a.
-Agricultural uses, provided the lot size is appropriate for the type of agricultural use common in the area and is sufficiently large to maintain flexibility for future changes in the type or size of agricultural operations; - b.
-Agricultural-Related Uses provide that any new lot will be limited to a minimum size needed to accommodate the use and appropriate sewage and water services: - c.
-A residence surplus to a farming operation as a result of farm consolidation provided that new residential dwellings are prohibited on any retained parcel of land created by the severance; - d.
-Infrastructure where the facility or corridor cannot be accommodated through the use of easements or rights-of-way; - e.
-Lot adjustments may be permitted for legal or technical reasons.
+- a Agricultural uses, provided the lot size is appropriate for the type of agricultural use(s) common in the area and are sufficiently large to maintain flexibility for future changes in the type or size of agricultural operations; - b Agricultural-Related Uses provided that any new lot will be limited to a minimum size needed to accommodate the use and appropriate sewage and water services; - c Aresidence surplus to a farm ing operation as a result of farm consolidation provided that: - the new lot will be limited to a minimum size needed to accommodate the use and appropriate sewage and water services; and - ii. the Township ensures that new residential dwellings are prohibited on any remnant parcel of farmland created by the severance. - d Infrastructure where the facility or corridor cannot be accommodated through the use of easements or rights-of-way; - e Lot adjustments may be permitted for legal or technical reasons, such as easements, correction of deeds, quit claims and minor boundary adjustments that do not result in the creation of a new lot and do not otherwise conflict with the intent of this Plan.

-4.4.2.4.
-Policies for Commercial and Industrial Uses
+4.4.2.5.
+Policies for Commercial and Industrial Uses in the Agricultural Designation

-- a.
-Commercial and industrial uses will, where appropriate, be encouraged to locate in areas designated for growth such as hamlet areas and the Business Park so as to retain the integrity of agricultural lands and to promote the continuation of viable centers. - b.
-Commercial and industrial uses should be of a dry nature (consume small amounts of water).
+- a Commercial and industrial uses will, where appropriate, be encouraged to locate in areas designated for growth such as hamlet areas and the Business Park so as to retain the integrity of agricultural lands and to promote the continuation of viable centers. - Commercial and industrial uses should be of a dry nature (consume small amounts of water).
 Commercial and industrial uses which may be permitted within the Agricultural designation include value added agricultural products such as retail stands for the sale of agricultural products produced on the farm unit, value added packing and processing operations, farm related commercial and farm related industrial uses that are small in scale, directly related to the farm operation and required in close proximity to the farm operations such as feed and grain drying operations, farm implement sales or service establishments, farm supplies and produce outlets, and produce processing and storage warehouses.
-Cheese plants and abattoirs are to be directed to designations other than Prime agricultural lands
+Cheese plants and abattoirs are to be directed to designations other than

-- c.
-Where possible, commercial and industrial uses will be directed to lower capability agricultural lands. - d.
-Severances in the Agricultural designation for agriculturally related commercial and industrial uses may be considered provided: - i.
+- Where possible, commercial and industrial uses will be directed to lower capability agricultural lands. - d Severances in the Agricultural designation for commercial and industrial uses will be limited to such uses that would be considered agriculture-related uses, and only where: - i.
 The proposed use requires close proximity to agricultural operations; - ii.
-Lot frontage is appropriate for the use; - iii.
-The new lot complies with the minimum distance separation formulae (see Section 7.2.2); and - iv.
-The new lot conforms to the Consent Policies in Part 7, of this Plan. - e.
-The general principles to be considered in the development and zoning of agriculturally related commercial and industrial uses are as follows: - No uses considered to be a health hazard under the Health Protection and Promotion Act shall be permitted; - ii.
+Lot frontage is appropriate for the use and the lot is limited to the minimum size needed to accommodate the use and any required sewage and water services; - iii.
+The new lot complies with the minimum distance separation formulae (see Section 7.2.3); and - iv.
+The new lot conforms to the Consent Policies in Part 7, of this Plan. - e The general principles to be considered in the development and zoning of agriculturally related commercial and industrial uses are as follows: - No uses considered to be a health hazard under the Health Protection and Promotion Act shall be permitted; - ii.
 Requirements of the appropriate approval agency related to water supply, disposal of waste materials, and emissions including noise, dust and vibration as determined through a study must be satisfied; - iii.
-Where such a residential use is proposed as an accessory use it must comply with the minimum distance separation formulae so as to minimize disruption of existing farm operations (see Section 7.2.2); - iv.
+Where such a residential use is proposed as an accessory use it must comply with the minimum distance separation formulae so as to minimize disruption of existing farm operations (see Section 7.2.3);

 The physical structure of commercial buildings should be in keeping with the scale and form of buildings in the Rural Area;